Mythili7339267708/Blended-Labs-2025-26-Even/Ex.6 Scale and Load Balance Your Architecture/README.md

 # Lab 6 – Scale and Load Balance Your Architecture

-## Title
+## Title Scale and Load Balance Your Architecture

-Scale and Load Balance Your Architecture
+Author : V MYTHILI
-Author : your name   Reg no : yours   Date :
+Reg no : 212223040123

 ---